-3 Fun Indoor Games to Play With Your Dog
+3 Fun Indoor Games to Play With Your Dog This Winter

-Rainy day?
+Bad weather?
 These activities will keep your dog (and you!) from going stir crazy.

 Share Article

 This is a great way to keep your dog active.
-Start by creating a course that works in your home safely — for example, you could have your pup: tunnel through a cardboard box, jump around pillows, and then jump through a hula hoop.
+Start by creating a course that works in your home safely — for example, you could have your pup tunnel through a cardboard box, jump around pillows, and then jump through a hula hoop.
 It’s important to start slowly, adding one obstacle at a time, until you can safely build up to five or six steps.

 At my house, we typically use a few items for obstacle courses:

-Old couch cushions: We’ve kept a set of 6 (rather large) cushions from a previous IKEA couch and allow our kids and dogs to play with them.
+Old couch cushions: We’ve kept a set of six (rather large) cushions from a previous IKEA couch and allow our kids and dogs to play with them.
 They make great tunnels and landing pads because they are large and sturdy.

 Cardboard boxes: The big ones are great for tunnels, and the small ones are perfect for dogs to jump over.